Naphazoline/ zinc drops

 Brand Name: VasoClear-A

-Naphazoline/ zinc drops is used for:
+Naphazoline/ zinc drops are used for:

 Temporarily relieving redness, burning, and discomfort caused by minor eye irritation.
 It may also be used for other conditions as determined by your doctor.

 Naphazoline/zinc drops are an eye decongestant and astringent.
 It works by constricting the blood vessels in the eye and coating the eye, which relieves redness and dryness.